Jung, Archetypes and Tarot

 The Anima and Animus

-The anima is the feminine side of a man’s unconscious.
-The animus is the masculine side of a woman’s unconscious.
+The Anima is the feminine side of a man’s Unconscious.
+The Animus is the masculine side of a woman’s Unconscious.

 The shadow

-The shadow represents the repressed or lacking aspects of a person’s inner self.
-Although we are not conscious of our shadow, it is the root of our fears, negative actions and destructive thoughts, as well as our most primitive emotions, plus the root of any need to belittle, manipulate or harm others.
-If you find yourself often hating or internally criticizing or judging others then it is your shadow attacking others for perceived failures your subconscious thinks you yourself have; too stupid, too prone to mistakes, too fat, too thin, useless at the job… need we go on?
+The shadow represents the repressed or lacking aspects of a person’s inner Self.
+Although we are not conscious of our shadow, it is the root of our fears, negative actions and destructive thoughts, as well as our most primitive emotions.
+The Shadow contains the root of any need to belittle, manipulate or harm others.

-We should note that the shadow can have positive aspects.
-A well understood and rounded shadow will have a positive contribution to your life and happiness.
-It can guide you from doing socially unacceptable and dangerous actions without needing to try them out.
-It can also slow you down when you are about to make a mistake.
-Monsters are often scary, but they often have a message behind them; don’t do this, don’t bother with that, and don’t go there, and it will go badly if you ignore my advice, as it comes from your deepest and darkest intuitive self.
+Monsters are often scary, but they have a message behind them; don’t do this, don’t bother with that, and don’t go there, and it will go badly if you ignore my advice, as it comes from your deepest and darkest intuitive Self.

 Three of root shadow archetype visualizations are discussed further in this article, but here's a taster via the Shadow Empress (aka the Shadow Caregiver, Medusa).